 Question: Why is my whole plant wilting, curling, with tips turning black and leaves turning yellow?
-Just flipped to flowering stage.
+Just flipped to the flowering stage.
 Plant is drinking less than normal.

 Additional info: Grown in coco coir with Fox Farms nutrients.
 Have been growing this plant from a seed and was in veg state growing very well with CFL lights (6500k) 24/7.
-Very full and bushy plant with many leaves and smelled nicely.
+Very full and bushy plant with many leaves and smelled nice.

-During veg stage plant was getting PH'd water and mixture of Grow Big and Big Bloom.
-On 5/9 plant got mixture of Tiger Bloom and Big Bloom.
-Plants have always been watered with PH'd water but noticed as of recently it wasn't drinking as much.
-As of 5/11 I have flushed the plant with PH'd water 3 times in case there was salt buildup.
+During veg stage plant was getting PH’d water and a mixture of Grow Big and Big Bloom.
+On 5/9 plant got a mixture of Tiger Bloom and Big Bloom.
+Plants have always been watered with PH’d water but noticed as of recently it wasn’t drinking as much.
+As of 5/11, I have flushed the plant with PH’d water 3 times in case there was salt buildup.
 I have also hand sprayed the plant hoping it would help the very dry leaves that were close to dying.
-After all this the plant looks worse today and hoping I can still save.
+After all this, the plant looks worse today and hoping I can still save.
 Not sure what has caused it to start dying but please help.

 Answer: This plant is showing classic signs of root problems like root rot.
 The fact that your plant is drinking less than normal also seems to indicate that there’s a problem at the roots.
 When the whole plant seems to just “deflate” overnight, it’s often caused by root problems.
 Heat can be a trigger (root bacteria love warm temps) and will also make this problem worse.